What is Harira soup?

 Cilantro, parsley, juice from a fresh lemon

 - Reduce heat to medium and add onion and celery until soft and translucent, about 5-10 minutes, stirring frequently.
 Scrape any bits from the bottom of the pan.

 - Add garlic and spices (next 7 ingredients through paprika), stirring constantly for one minute.

 - Add broth.

-- Add next 4 ingredients, cook to a low simmer, adjust heat as necessary, for 1 hour.
+- Add next 4 ingredients and add the meat back into the pot, cook to a low simmer, adjust heat as necessary, for 1 hour.

 - While stirring the soup, add the beaten egg slowly to create silky, small ribbons.

 - Take out the cinnamon stick.